Homotopy types of complexes of hyperplanes in quasi-median graphs and applications to right-angled Artin groups: Introduction

 An immediate consequence of Theorem~\ref{thm:HomotopyCrossingComplex} is that the crossing complex of a quasi-median graph $X$ is connected if and only if $X$ has no cut-vertex.
 This fact has been observed several times in various situations \cite{MR1920184, MR2382356, MR1881707}.
 In other words, $\mathrm{Cross}^\triangle(X)$ is $0$-connected if and only if the vertices of the prism-completion $X^\square$ have $0$-connected links.
 One can think of Theorem~\ref{thm:BigIntro}, when applied to crossing complexes, as a generalisation of this phenomenon to higher dimensions.
 For instance, $\mathrm{Cross}^\triangle(X)$ is contractible if and only if links of vertices in $X^\square$ are contractible.

 \paragraph{Acknowledgements.}

-The authors thank Jingyin Huang for pointing out how Theorem~\ref{thm:RAAGmaxJoin} follows from results in~\cite{HuangII}.
-The first author was partially supported by NSF grants DMS-2106906 and DMS-2340341.
-The third author acknowledges funding by the Natural Sciences and Engineering Research Council of Canada NSERC.
+The authors thank Jingyin Huang for pointing out how Theorem~\ref{thm:RAAGmaxJoin} follows from results in~\cite{HuangI}.
+The authors thank Sangrok Oh for proof reading.
+The first author was partially supported by NSF grants DMS-2106906 and DMS-2340341.The third author acknowledges funding by the Natural Sciences and Engineering Research Council of Canada NSERC.